 What Makes a Great Landing Page?

-- a strong heading that includes your main key word
+- A strong heading that includes your main keyword

-- a subheading that clarifies the heading
+- A subheading that clarifies the heading

-- copy that explains the offer
+- Copy that explains the offer

-- a form or CTA button where the user can convert
+- A form or CTA button where the user can convert

 The exact design, however, will depend on your goals, your business, and your industry.